DISCLAIMER. We live in 70mq (or about 700 sqf) and we own

 - Baz Luhrman old trilogy: Ballroom, Romeo+Juliet, Moulin

-- good musicals: Seven Brides for Seven Brothers, The Sound of
+- a choice of musicals: Seven Brides for Seven Brothers, The Sound

-Music, Jesus Christ Superstar, A Chorus Line, Hairspray, Rent
+of Music, Jesus Christ Superstar, A Chorus Line, Hairspray,

 - The Blues Brothers, of course